reedhodges/reedhodges.github.io/sql-proj.markdown

 The ```seed``` will be set so that each team has its own seed, and therefore players are generated with the same attributes for a given team.

 The ```game``` class simulates a matchup between two teams.
-The points, rebounds, and assists for each player are random variables, also distributed with a truncated normal distribution.
-Each player gets either a penalty or a buff to their expected points/rebounds/assists based on the relative difference between their ```overall``` attribute and that of the opponent's player at the same position.
+The points, rebounds, and assists for each player are discrete random variables, described by a Poisson distribution.
+The means of the distributions are the means defined in the `Player` class, compounded with either a penalty or a buff to their expected points/rebounds/assists based on the relative difference between their ```overall``` attribute and that of the opponent's player at the same position.
+This penalty/buff adds an interesting wrinkle to the stats in the case that a player is in an uneven matchup.

 Each player's stats are then recorded in a NumPy array.

 ```python
 class game: